Stargazer2005/operating_systems_tasks/task_03/README.md

 If you attempt to run more than N applications, give an error message and continue waiting for commands to be entered for execution.
 The runsim program must terminate when the end-of-file sign occurs on standard input.
 ## Files:
 - `runsim.c` - a program source code
+- `procs.cpp` - a program imitating a long-lasting process